 This might be difficult, especially if friends and family are actually part of the problem.
-If so, it might be better to speak to a professional person first.
-Go to www.mindingyourhead.info to find services in your area.
+If so, it might be better to speak to a professional person first, search www.counselling-directory.org.uk to find a counsellor near you.
 If you are in distress or despair call Lifeline on 0808 808 8000 to talk confidentially to a lifeline counsellor.
 Or speak to your GP for advice.